naerbnic/datalit/datalit/docs/datalit.md

 # ;
 ```

-The labeled entry is appended as through it were by itself, but the bounds of
+The labeled entry is appended as though it were by itself, but the start and
-the appended data are recorded for use in other expressions.
-See the
+end offsets are recorded for expressions (`start`, `end`, `len`).
+Forward
-expressions section for more information.
+references are allowed; redefining a label is an error.

 ### Blocks